 This section describes the procedures at the peering interface required to establish a 2-way session for a basic voice call.
 In this case it is assumed that no originating or terminating features are applied (no call blocking, forwarding, etc), and that the called line is available to accept the call.
 Also, this section describes the session establishment procedures when the call is initiated by the originating SIP User Agent itself, and not via a 3rd party in support of features like click-to-call.
 Two-way call establishment using 3rd Party Call Control (3PCC) procedures is covered in Section 7.1.5.

-SIP entities involved in session peering MUST support the SDP offer/answer procedures specified in [RFC 3264].
+SIP entities involved in session peering MUST support the SDP offer/answer procedures specified in [RFC 3264] with the consideration that reliable provisional responses MUST be used as specified in [RFC 3262].
 The originating Carrier network SHOULD include an SDP offer in the initial INVITE.
-The terminating Carrier network MUST include an SDP answer in the final 200 (OK) response to an INVITE received with an SDP offer.
-The terminating Carrier MUST include an SDP offer in response to an INVITE received without an SDP offer.
+The terminating Carrier network MUST include an SDP answer reliable response to an INVITE received with an SDP offer.
+The terminating Carrier MUST include an SDP offer in the first reliable response to an INVITE received without an SDP offer.
+Once an SDP answer has been provided in a reliable response, it MUST not be repeated in subsequent responses.
+For example, if an SDP answer if provided in a reliable 183 Session Progress response, it must not be repeated in the 200 OK (INVITE).

 The terminating Carrier network MAY also include an SDP body in a provisional 18x response or reliable response (e.g., PRACK).
-The SDP contained in an 18x provisional response can be considered a "preview" of the actual SDP answer to be sent in the 200 (OK) to INVITE.
-The originating Carrier network can act on this "preview" SDP to establish an early media session, as described in Section 7.1.3.
-The terminating Carrier network MUST ensure that the "preview" SDP matches the actual SDP answer contained in the 200 (OK) response to INVITE.

-Note: An SDP offer/answer exchange occurs within the context of a single dialog.
-Therefore, the requirement for matching SDPs in the provisional and final responses to INVITE applies only when the provisional and final response are in the same dialog.
-If the provisional and final response are on different dialogs (say, when the INVITE is forked), the requirement for matching SDPs does not apply.
+Note: If the provisional and final responses are on different dialogs (say, when the INVITE is forked), the SDPs may be different between the various responses.

-SIP entities involved in session peering that advertise support for different but overlapping sets of codecs in the SDP offer/answer exchange for a given call MUST negotiate a common codec for the call.
+SIP entities involved in session peering that advertise support for different but overlapping sets of codecs in the SDP offer/answer exchange for a given call MUST negotiate a single common codec for the call.
+An SDP answer MUST contain only a single codec (plus additional auxiliary codecs such as DTMF), per media stream, selected from the offered set of codecs.

 Since reliable provisional responses are required, the use of forking is not necessary.
 Request-Disposition header should be honored when offered to prevent returning forked responses not supported by upstream node.